DNBbank/getting-started/README.md

 ## Steps to your first API call

-### 1. Generate the AWS signing V4 headers

-You need to use [AWS Signing V4][] to sign all requests towards our APIs.
-Every piece of code in this repo includes this signing step but the detailed process to do so will not be described here.
-We provide an implementation of the AWS Singing V4 step to make developers' start easier, but if you would like to understand the implementation, please have a look at AWS docs and particularly the [code example][aws-signing-example].

-### 2. Get the access token
+### 1. Get the access token

 Every request towards our APIs that requires end user authentication requires an access token.
 To obtain this token send a post request to `/tokens` with the SSN in the payload.
 Example SSNs can be fetched from the test-customers endpoint which only requires a API-key from the portal.

+#### AWS signing

+You need to use [AWS Signing V4][] to sign all requests towards the token endpoint.
+Every piece of code in this repo includes this signing step but the detailed process to do so will not be described here.
+We provide an implementation of the AWS Singing V4 step to make developers' start easier, but if you would like to understand the implementation, please have a look at AWS docs and particularly the [code example][aws-signing-example].

-### 3. Get customer details
+### 2. Get customer details

 This request will retrieve information about a dummy customer from our "Customers" endpoint.
 This is an example of a how to do a GET request towards our APIs, you will easily adapt the